Africa, Atlantic Ocean 5/29/2024

 Cape VerdeAfricaWinter SunBeachesKite Surfing

-Cape Verde (Cabo Verde) is an archipelago of 10 volcanic islands off the coast of Senegal.
-It is a unique cultural melting pot of African, Portuguese, and Brazilian influences.
-In 2026, it has cemented its status as the premier winter sun destination for Europeans, offering a shorter flight than the Caribbean with reliable sunshine and a “Morabeza” (hospitality) spirit that is infectious.
+Cape Verde (Cabo Verde) is an archipelago of 10 volcanic islands located in the Atlantic Ocean, roughly 570 kilometers off the coast of Senegal in West Africa.
+It is a unique cultural melting pot of African, Portuguese, and Brazilian influences, forged over five centuries by the trade winds, the slave trade, and the rhythms of the sea.
+In 2026, it has cemented its status as the premier winter sun destination for Europeans, offering a shorter flight than the Caribbean with reliable sunshine and a spirit of warmth and hospitality — called Morabeza — that is genuinely infectious and unlike anywhere else in the world.

 Why Visit Cape Verde in 2026?

-Because it offers raw elements.
-The wind, the sun, and the ocean are powerful here.
-It is the world’s best destination for kite surfing in winter.
-But beyond the beach resorts of Sal, there is a deep culture of music (home of Cesária Évora) and dramatic landscapes, from the active volcano on Fogo to the lush green valleys of Santo Antão.
+Because Cape Verde offers raw elements.
+The wind, the sun, and the ocean are powerful here, and they shape everything — the landscapes, the music, the food, and the pace of life.
+It is the world’s best destination for kitesurfing in winter, with trade winds that blow consistently and powerfully from November through April.
+But beyond the beach resorts of Sal and the dunes of Boa Vista, there is a deep and serious culture of music (Cape Verde is the birthplace of the legendary Cesária Évora, whose melancholic Morna music earned her a Grammy) and dramatic, otherworldly landscapes that range from the active volcano on Fogo to the lush, terraced green valleys of Santo Antão.

 Iconic Experiences